codefellows/seattle-code-301n29/class-03/README.md

 # Passing Functions as Props

+## Retros

+Curly Braces - In JSX curly braces represents inserting a variable.
+Outside of JSX curly braces represents an object

+Props - Properties passed from Parent Component to Child Component State - Properties local to the Component Instance that are expected to change to trigger re-render

+Arrow Functions - Make full use of contextual this

 ## Overview

 Yesterday, you learned how to pass information from a parent component into a child component through `props`.
 Today, we are going to pass functions through the `props` as well.
 We are also going to display a nested component using `.map` rather than hard-coding each one individually.